zerotier/ZeroTierOne/aes-gmac-siv/README.md

 ... and so on.
 "Sudden death" on IV re-use is a foot-gun that's worth removing.

-## AES-GMAC-SIV construction
+## AES-GMAC-SIV

 ![AES-GMAC-SIV block diagram](AES-GMAC-SIV.png)

+*Inputs are green, outputs are blue.
+Grey indicates simple non-cryptographic operations.
+Red indicates cryptographic steps.*

-Two initialization keys, which can be derived from one using a parameterized KDF:
+Two initialization keys, which can be derived from a single key using a key derivation function or hashing with a 512-bit hash function and using the first and second 256 bits:

  1. K0, a 256-bit AES key used to initialize AES-GMAC.
  2. K1, a second (and different) 256-bit AES key used to initialize AES-ECB and AES-CTR.